 A family vacation at Sea Ranch is the perfect opportunity to get away from the routines of your house, refresh your energy, reconnect with each other and learn to play unplugged.

-When you plan your Sea Ranch vacation be sure to include these five Sea Ranch activities for tech-free vacation fun.
+When you plan your Sea Ranch vacation be sure to include these five Sea Ranch activities for your tech-free vacation fun.

 1- Get Close to Nature

 Sea Ranch’s serene natural surroundings offer your kids an excellent opportunity to come close and personally engage with nature.